jintaoyugithub/Shift/README.md

 I'm not sure why the frame rate in this project changes with the display's maximum refresh rate.
 For example, with a 60Hz monitor, the frame rate is capped at 60, but when I switch to a 140Hz monitor, it reaches 140.
 Disabling V-Sync in the NVIDIA control panel under 3D settings unlocks the frame rate limit.

+8. `.sh` file doesn't update after modified it

+You should update the shader, for example, add some comments, in order to make the `bgfx` rebuild the shader.